snimu/blog/contents/mixture-of-tokenizers-math/article.md

 1. Do what I did above, but instead of decoding the hidden states into tokens, I copy them `dpt` times each so that I get a much longer sequence.
 Then, I run one or more attention layers on this sequence and decode into digits, which I train against.
 I won't use an MLP on the digits to avoid running that many parameters over the now much-longer sequence (this is an important point of the whole MoT design).
 2. Initialize output digits to the `<pad>` embedding.
 Then, incorporate the output hidden states of the token transformer into the digits using cross-attention.
 After each cross-attention step, run self-attention over both the token-level-hidden-states and the digit-level-hidden-states.
 This self-attention can have a sliding window for efficiency, though I likely won't implement it for these very short sequences, exactly like I did for the inputs.

+Additionally, I want to try the following two experiments:

+1. Use multiplication, not just addition.
+2. See if the models generalize to more `dpt` and `tpn` settings.

+I have further ideas for future experiments (though I give no guarantee that I will ever actually perform any of these):

-In my first experiments, I will mostly try to see if this further improves performance relative to the input-only MoT as shown in this article.
-In later experiments, I might experiment with turning this into multi-token prediction by simply decoding each token-level hidden-state into `n * dpt`.
+- I might experiment with turning this into multi-token prediction by simply decoding each token-level hidden-state into `n * dpt`.
+- Scale up the models.
+- I might compare left-padding to right-padding.
+- I might compare token- to digit-embeddings.
+Maybe there is even a way to tie the digit-embeddings to the token-embeddings?
+After all, each digit has a corresponding token.
+- Try to implement a sliding window self-attention for the digit-embeddings.
+I'm not sure if short sequences like in two-digit addition are the right setting for this, though.

 Updates for these will be forthcoming.